trekhleb/angular-library-seed/README.md

   |  ├─ package.json              * NPM dependencies and helper scripts for building demos
   |  └─ yarn.lock                 * Yarn dependency versions lock for demo applications
   |
-  ├─ src                          * Library sources home folder (the place for your library)
+  ├─ src                          * Library sources home folder (THE PLACE FOR YOUR LIBRARY SOURCES)
   |  ├─ components                * Example of library components with tests
   |  ├─ services                  * Example of library services with tests
   |  ├─ index.ts                  * Library entry point that is used by builders